-Dear JSU Student:
+Dear Jackson State University Student:

-This handbook is made available to each student at Jackson State University on the Division of Academic & Student Affairs Judicial Services web page at www.jsums.edu.
+This handbook is made available to each student at Jackson State University on the Division of Academic & Student Affairs Student Conduct and Community Standards web page at www.jsums.edu.
 The information herein has been carefully assembled to address topics of general concern, interest and use to the student body.
 It is important that you become familiar with its contents.

 Be informed that the University's policies and procedures are dynamic.
-We reserve the right to change them as the need arises; however, such changes will be communicated to you in a timely manner as they occur.
+We reserve the right to change them as the need arises; however, such changes will be communicated to you via e-mail in a timely manner as they occur.